-The most developed mode of inter-human communication is language and there is strong tendency to reduce everything to linguistic, semantic expressions.
-In the discussion with the (neo) positivists it is therefore deemed necessary to dig deeper in understanding what senses we have and which limited set gave rise to the priority
+The most developed mode of inter-human communication is language and there is strong tendency to reduce everything to linguistic, semantic

-17 For György Lukács (1885-1971), in line with the bodily source of human thinking, it is human labour that we have to take as ontology.
-This aspect needs further scrutiny (Lukács 1984).
-Ilyenkov could not discuss Lukács, as Lukács's discussions on ontology were only published just before he passed away in 1979, or post mortem of language in communication and the human necessity of naming ideas and objects.
-20
+17. For György Lukács (1885-1971), in line with the bodily source of human thinking, it is human labour that we have to take as ontology.
+This aspect needs further scrutiny (Lukács 1980).
+Ilyenkov could not discuss Lukács, as Lukács's discussions on ontology were only published just before he passed away in 1979, or postmortem.

-18 In the same way, the present author does not try to develop his thinking in strict concordance with Ilyenkov, but try to advance Ilyenkov's thinking into natural science.
+18. In the same way, the present author does not try to develop his thinking in strict concordance with Ilyenkov, but try to advance Ilyenkov's thinking into natural science.

-19 He also does not enter the discussion on the body as sensory agent of human emotions like pain and happiness.
+19. He also does not enter the discussion on the body as sensory agent of human emotions like pain and happiness.
 A weak point in Marxism, as Timpanaro addressed (Timpanaro 1975, 63 ff.).